Burhan7777/RedPdfPro/featurestobeadded.md

 27) Apply pdf reader of pdf screen to main screen:
 28) Search bar to the scanned documents:
 29) Way to delete the temp images folder when existing the app:
-30) Check if the pdf is password protected and give an option to unlock:
+30) Check if the pdf is password protected and give an option to unlock: DONE
 31) Check for locked pdf in pdf document screens and scanner screen:
 32) Close the screen automatically when permission to access all files is given:
+33) Allow all document request as a menu: